gleez/cms/modules/gleez/guide/gleez/cache.usage.md

 # Interfaces

-Kohana Cache comes with two interfaces that are implemented where the drivers support them:
+Gleez_Cache comes with two interfaces that are implemented where the drivers support them:

  - __[Cache_Tagging] for tagging support on cache entries__
     - [Cache_MemcacheTag]